YosefLab/CellRangerIDE/README.md

 git clone https://github.com/YosefLab/CellRangerIDE
 ```

-Due to contradictions between different types of environments we separate between cellbender and cellranger.
+Due to contradictions between different packages dependencies we separate between cellbender and cellranger.
 Therefore, if you only use cellbender please run:

 ```bash